 \subsection{Related Works}

-\paragraph{Competitive Auctions} The study of digital good auctions was initiated by \cite{goldberg2001competitive}, where they propose the random sampling optimal price auction.
-Fiat et al. \cite{fiat2002} and Alaei et al. \cite{alaei2009random} show that the auction has a competitive ratio of $15$ and $4.68$ against the benchmark $\F$ respectively.
-Fiat et al. propose the random sampling cost-sharing auction and prove that it achieves $4$-competitive against $\F$.
-There is a sequence of works on improving the competitive ratio, including \cite{goldberg2003competitiveness, hartline2005optimal,feige2005competitive,ichiba2010averaging}.
-Goldberg et al. \cite{goldberg2004lower} prove the $2.42$ competitive lower bound of the digital good auction.
-Chen et al. \cite{chen2014optimal} proved that the optimal competitive ratio is exactly $2.42$ and they also study the $\maxV$ benchmark and show the optimal competitive is $e-1$.
-The online random order setting of the digital good auction is considered by Koutsoupias and Pierrakos \cite{koutsoupias2013competitive} where the authors provide a reduction from the offline setting to the online setting.
+\paragraph{Competitive Auctions} The study of digital good auctions was initiated by Goldberg et al.~\cite{goldberg2001competitive}, where they propose the random sampling optimal price auction.
+Fiat et al.~\cite{fiat2002} and Alaei et al.~\cite{alaei2009random} showed that the auction has a competitive ratio of $15$ and $4.68$ against the benchmark $\F$ respectively.
+Fiat et al. proposed the random sampling cost-sharing auction and proved that it achieves $4$-competitiveness against $\F$.
+There was a sequence of works on improving the competitive ratio, including \cite{goldberg2003competitiveness, hartline2005optimal,feige2005competitive,ichiba2010averaging}.
+Goldberg et al.~\cite{goldberg2004lower} proved the $2.42$ competitive lower bound of the digital good auction.
+Chen et al.~\cite{chen2014optimal} proved that the optimal competitive ratio is exactly $2.42$ and they also study the $\maxV$ benchmark and show the optimal competitive ratio is $e-1$.
+The online random order setting of the digital good auction was considered by Koutsoupias et al.~\cite{koutsoupias2013competitive} where the authors provided a reduction from the offline setting to the online setting.

-The limited supply auction is studied with respect to the benchmark $\Fl$ by Goldberg et al. \cite{goldberg2006competitive}, where the author shows a straightforward reduction from digital good auctions to limited supply auctions.
-Thus, the competitive ratio results for the digital good auctions also hold for the limited supply setting.
-Hartline and Yan \cite{hartline2011envy} define the economically significant benchmark $\EFOt{}$ and show a constant competitive ratio against it in limited supply environments and general downward-closed permutation environments.
-The competitive ratio in the general downward-closed permutation environment is improved by several works \cite{devanur2015envy,ha2012biased,ha2013mechanism,devanur2013prior}.
-So far, the best competitive ratio against $EFO^{(2)}$ is $3.42$ in the limited supply environment and $6.5$ in the downward-closed permutation environment, which are obtained in \cite{chen2015competitive} via the benchmark decomposition technique.
+The limited supply auction was studied with respect to the benchmark $\Fl$ by Goldberg et al.~\cite{goldberg2006competitive}, where the authors showed a straightforward reduction from digital good auctions to limited supply auctions.
+Thus, the competitive ratio results for the digital good auctions also held for the limited supply setting.
+Hartline and Yan~\cite{hartline2011envy} defined the economically significant benchmark $\EFOt{}$ and showed a constant competitive ratio against it in limited supply environments and general downward-closed permutation environments.
+The competitive ratio in the general downward-closed permutation environment was improved by several works \cite{devanur2015envy,ha2012biased,ha2013mechanism,devanur2013prior}.
+So far, the best competitive ratio against $EFO^{(2)}$ is $3.42$ in the limited supply environment and $6.5$ in the downward-closed permutation environment, which was obtained in \cite{chen2015competitive} via the benchmark decomposition technique.